mautic/user-documentation/docs/set_up/variables.rst

 .. tip::
   Default Value

-  The default value (sometimes called Fallback Text) can be specified after the | (pipe) character.
-Consider this email salutation:
+  The default value - sometimes called Fallback Text - is specified after the ``|`` character.
+Consider this Email salutation:

   ``Hi {contactfield=firstname|there},``